This question has haunted us since the dawn of time.

 But eventually I came to see through the toxic fallacies of religious dogma, sensing deep down that this answer was not enough, despite how much it appealed to my childlike side.
 And so began my eternal search for an answer to a seemingly unanswerable question.
-Like you I’ve suffered a lot in this incessant, obsessive quest, believing that peace of mind lies just over the other side of “The Answer.”
+Like you I’ve suffered a lot in this incessant, obsessive quest, believing that inner peace of mind lies just over the other side of “The Answer.”
 Because of this, happiness has always felt “one step away” which I’ve later discovered is the worst form of self-torture.

 But there is great value in this suffering because after you exhaust yourself, after you reach the point of despair, something within you breaks.
 Something within you changes.
 After wearing down the narrow, societally-conditioned frame of thought and reference through which you have been perceiving, questioning and judging the world, it is possible to expand your mind beyond how it has been taught to think.

 I like to think of this as an angry driver raging down the highway.
 The livid driver’s fury causes him to shoot across the highway like an arrow, rarely deviating and maintaining a straight, narrow path.
 But once the angry driver has exhausted his reservoir of rage, he begins to slow down, take everything in, and curve his car towards a byroad.

 The same can be applied to the question, “Why do good people suffer?”
 Like the angry driver, it is our first instinct to follow our preconditioned way of thinking and reasoning.
 For such a question to exist and to continue tormenting us, there must exist the following assumptions: